 The Progression of Flag Football

 First, flag football is safer.
-In recent years, there has been plenty of talk about the danger of CTE and other brain injuries from playing tackle football.
+In recent years, there has been plenty of talk about the danger of concussions and other brain injuries from playing tackle football.
 Should middle schools let Football players risk damaging their brains?

 While most people have been regarding injuries to NFL and college players, youngsters could also be at risk, too.
 Kids have weaker necks than older athletes, and their brains are more likely to bounce around after they get hit.
 In addition, kids’ brains are still developing, and so brain injuries and hits to the head may have more effects on them than on adults.